tamatamvan/quipper.github.io/_posts/2018-10-07-kotlin-android-migration.markdown

 ## Kotlin gradle configuration/dependencies
 For the first step of the migration we followed the [Kotlin Gradle guideline](https://kotlinlang.org/docs/reference/using-gradle.html)

-- add mavenCentral and kotlin dependecies url
-- add the kotlin plugin and set the kotlin version
-- replace any ```annotationProcessor``` to ```kapt```
-- implement all of the changes above to all module, since the existing source is consist of multiple modules

 ## Existing library problem
 The first problem we encountered was a conflict with the [Lombok](https://projectlombok.org/) library during compilation, it always shows error for any property annotated with ```@Getter```.
 For that reason we need to manually remove the annotation and generate the required getter and setters which consequentially affected a lot of code.
 The process took almost 2-3 days, and during migration we still maintain the unused getter and setters.